monkoose/neocodeium/README.md

   manual = false,
   -- Information about the API server to use server = {
-    -- The API URL to use (for Enterprise mode) api_url = nil,
+    -- API URL to use (for Enterprise mode) api_url = nil,
-    -- The portal URL to use (for registering a user and downloading the binary) portal_url = nil,
+    -- Portal URL to use (for registering a user and downloading the binary) portal_url = nil,
   },
   -- Set to `false` to disable showing the number of suggestions label at the line column